TrueNobility303/LEN/README.md

-# LEAN
+# LEN

-Beforing runing teh codes, create a new folder to store the result images
+Beforing runing the codes, create the following folders if not exist
 ```
 mkdir img
+mkdir result
 ```

 ## Synthetic Problem